 AppleMark

 On the Noh stage, time takes on non-monotonic references, the past is in the present and the phenomenal world merges into the worlds beyond.

-Sotoba Komachi recounts the tale of a once legendary beauty (a 9th century historical figure), now possessed by the spirit of a taunted suitor and cursed to live on into decrepitude.
+Sotoba Komachi recounts the tale of a 9th century historical figure, once a legendary beauty, now cursed to live on in decreptitude possessed by the vengeful spirit of a taunted suitor.
 An encounter between two pilgrim monks and a mysterious old woman unfolds the drama.
-The 14th century Noh classic by Kan'ami, performed here with new music and choreography, initiates a thematic journey into the post-modern world of Samuel Beckett.
+The Noh classic by Kan'ami (1336-1383) is performed with new music and choreography, initiating an aesthetic and thematic journey into the post-modern world of Samuel Beckett.

-Journey, echoing the Noh dramaturgy, portrays an encounter between Clov of Endgame, on his perpetual journey in limbo since leaving Hamm, and the two men on a country road still waiting for Godot.
+Journey, echoing the Noh dramaturgy, portrays a chance encounter between Clov of Endgame, on his perpetual journey in limbo since leaving Hamm, and the two men on a country road still waiting for Godot.
 What message would Clov impart to the two waiting men?
 A single soprano voice as the Chorus sings unaccompanied passages from Worstward Ho.
-And Clov is heard muttering passages from it as he goes.
+Clov is also heard muttering words from it as he journeys on.

-The Melon Thief, an anonymous medieval comic interlude (kyogen), performed here in a timeless context, bridges the two distinct worlds of Kan'ami and Beckett.
+The Melon Thief, an anonymous medieval comic interlude (kyogen) performed here in a timeless universal context, bridging the two distinct worlds of Kan'ami and Beckett.

+AppleMark